spiral/docs/odm/basics.md

 deleting                | -                                         | -      | Before model deleted from database.
 deleted                 | -                                         | -      | After model deleted from database.

-In most cases you don't need to handle any of event as `save` and `delete` methods can be easily overwriten.
-However events can be very useful to create set of traits used to modify Document schema and update/save behaviour (see next).
+In most cases, you don't need to handle any of event since `save` and `delete` methods can be easily overwriten.
+However, events can be very useful when creating a set of traits used to modify Document schema and update/save behaviour (see next).

 #### Timestamps Trait
-One of the most common Document trait you might want to use - `TimestampsTrait`.
-Such trait handle events "saving", "updating" and "describe" to alter Document schema  and update two "magic" fields "timeCreated" and "timeUpdated" (both type MongoDate).
-Our final demo Document `User` might look like:
+One of the most common Document traits you might want to use is the `TimestampsTrait`.
+This trait handles the "saving", "updating" and "describe" of events to alter Document schema and updates two additional fields "timeCreated" and "timeUpdated" (both type MongoDate).
+Our final demo Document `User` might look like this:

 ```php
 class User extends Document